 You just start.
 In fact, you already have by writing your letter.

 The crux of your letter deals with two sneaky, dickwad characters who seem to be occupying your house: perfectionism and worry.
-These folks aren’t my personal Achilles heels, so I’ve actually talked to my girl Holly and we’re dedicating this week’s HOME podcast to talking about them.
+These folks aren’t my personal Achilles heels, and we’re dedicating this week’s HOME podcast to talking about them.
 Your letter will be the impetus and opening (it will air Wednesday morning).

 You’re wise to call them “non-substance” addictions.
 That’s exactly what they are.
 They’re manifestations (symptoms) of forgetting who you are, which is beautiful and true and totally amazing.
 They’ve also got a little something to do with control.
 Anne Lamott and Pema Chodron talk a lot about both and proffer much better guidance than I can provide, so I’ve included them in the list of books below.

 I love your letter, LTB.
 I wish I could push myself right through this computer screen and give you a good hug.
 Your story is like so many others, and the fact that you found my blog, wrote the words and hit send is a damn good message from the universe that it’s time to come home to yourself.
 Love and more love to you.